MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/records-management.md

 Records management in Microsoft 365 provides the following capabilities:

 - **Label content as a record**.
-Create and publish retention labels that mark content as a [record](records.md) that can then be applied by end users or [auto-applied](apply-retention-labels-automatically.md) by identifying sensitive information, keywords, or content types.
+Create and configure retention labels to mark content as a [record](records.md) that can then be applied by users or [auto-applied](apply-retention-labels-automatically.md) by identifying sensitive information, keywords, or content types.

 - **Migrate and manage your retention requirements with file plan**.
 By using a [file plan](file-plan-manager.md), you can bring in an existing retention plan to Microsoft 365, or build a new one for enhanced management capabilities.

 - **Configure retention and deletion settings with the retention label**.
 Define retention periods and actions based on various factors that include the date last modified or created.

-- **Trigger event-based retention** with [event-based retention](event-driven-retention.md).
+- **Start different retention periods when an event occurs** with [event-based retention](event-driven-retention.md).

 - **Review and validate disposition** with [disposition reviews](disposition.md#disposition-reviews) and proof of [records deletion](disposition.md#disposition-of-records).